achtaitaipai/pfxr/packages/synth/README.md

 # 💨 Pfxr

 Pfxr is a lightweight JavaScript library inspired by DrPetter's iconic **sfxr** sound generator.
-It allows developers to easily create retro-style sound effects for games and applications directly in the browser using the powerful WebAudio API.
+It allows developers to easily create retro-style sound effects for games and applications directly in the browser using the WebAudio API.

+You can also try out and experiment with sound effects using the **[Pfxr UI](https://achtaitaipai.github.io/pfxr/)**, which provides an intuitive interface for generating and tweaking sounds, and even sharing them via URL.

 ## Getting Started